mtate11/HW6/README_TATE.md

         example: run_program(<cpu_ptr>);
 - **NOTES**:

-/* write_instruction() takes an 8-bit opcode, an 8-bit arg1, arg2, and arg3,
-and an int line_num and a pointer to an iCPU.
-It concatenates the first four arguments into a single uint32_t, and places the concatenated instruction at prog[line num]. */ void write_instruction(uint8_t, uint8_t, uint8_t, uint8_t, int, iCPU*);

-/* run_program() sets the program counter to 0, and then executes clock cycles continuously until pc reaches the end of the program memory, after which it prints "program finished". */ void run_program(iCPU*);

 ### 3. iCPU_step(): Control Unit Instructions
 - **WHERE**: code for the extended version of iCPU_step(), (it includes jump, beq, bne, and terminate) in hw6.h and hw6.c
 - **HOW**: either directly call iCPU_step() as indicated above, or use write_instruction() (with the specifications indicated above).